-The Group is principally engaged in production and sales of (i) unpainted and painted galvanized steel products to midstream steel product processors; and (ii) cold rolled steel products to home appliance manufacturers.
-The activities of the principal subsidiaries are set out in note 12 to the consolidated financial statements.
+The Group is principally engaged in (i) production and sales of unpainted and painted galvanised steel products to midstream steel product processors and cold rolled steel products to home appliance manufacturers; and (ii) provision of property management services.
+The activities of the principal subsidiaries are set out in note 13 to the consolidated financial statements.
 There were no significant changes in the nature of the Group's activities during the year.

-A review of the business of the Group during the year ended 31 December 2021, including an analysis of the Group's performance during the year using financial key performance indicators and an indication of likely future developments in the Group's business are set out under the sections headed "Chairman's Statement" and "Management Discussion and Analysis" in this annual report.
+A review of the business of the Group during the year ended 31 December 2024, including an analysis of the Group's performance during the year using financial key performance indicators and an indication of likely future developments in the Group's business are set out under the sections headed "Chairman's Statement" and "Management Discussion and Analysis" in this annual report.
 This discussion forms part of this Directors' Report.